nealcaren/fightordie/_build/html/_sources/Volumes/14/05/negro_silent_parade.md

 <li style="text-indent: -1.5rem;"><li style="text-indent: -1.5rem;">If you are of African descent tear off this corner.
 <li style="text-indent: -1.5rem;">America has lynched without trial 2,867 Negroes in 31 years and not a single murderer has suffered.
 <li style="text-indent: -1.5rem;">200,000 black men fought for your liberty in the Civil War.
-<li style="text-indent: -1.5rem;">The first blood for American Independence was shed by a Negro—Crispus Attucks.
+<li style="text-indent: -1.5rem;">The first blood for American Independence was shed by a Negro---Crispus Attucks.
 <li style="text-indent: -1.5rem;">We have fought for the liberty of white Americans in 6 wars; our reward is East St. Louis
 <li style="text-indent: -1.5rem;">12,000 of us fought with Jackson at New Orleans.
 </ul>